 i) A national telecom infrastructure consisting of “universal FTTP on the ground plus universal wireless cloud above resting on the universal fibre foundation below” is the right one for the 21st century;

 ii) The viability, efficiency, flexibility and “future-proofness” of the broadband-based telecom system requires that competition be an essential ingredient and driver of the modern telecom sector.

 iv) However, telecom is so critical to the economy and social concerns are so important that competition must be managed in such a way as to prevent the emergence of monopolistic practices and abuses, must support adequate technical co-ordination and must ensure universal affordable availability.

-Which countries first reach the goal of ?universal future-proof fibre foundation plus universal wireless cloud based on the fibre foundation? is not easily predicted at this point.
-As of the beginning of 2014, the leaders in the percentage of connections that were fibre were Japan, Korea, Singapore, Holland, Belgium, Canada and the USA ? but things can change.
-What is virtually certain is that those countries that get there first will have an advantage in the ?new economy.?Implications for Australia
+Which countries first reach the goal of “universal future-proof fibre foundation plus universal wireless cloud based on the fibre foundation” is not easily predicted at this point.
+As of the beginning of 2014, the leaders in the percentage of connections that were fibre were Japan, Korea, Singapore, Holland, Belgium, Canada and the USA — but things can change.
+What is virtually certain is that those countries that get there first will have an advantage in the “new economy.”